1995 Utah State Aggies football team: Schedule

+Season summary

 Utah State finished the 1994 season with a record of 3-8, a disappointing year after having won a share of the Big West Conference championship and the Las Vegas Bowl in 1993.
 Head Coach Charlie Weatherbie abruptly left the Aggies on December 31, 1994 to coach at the US Naval Academy.

 John L. Smith was subsequently hired away from the University of Idaho on January 3, 1995.
 Smith would fill his coaching staff primarily with coaches he had known at Idaho, including coordinators Bobby Petrino and Chris Smeland.